 Resident Advisers are student staff responsible for building safe, welcoming and inclusive residential communities, by developing meaningful relationships with residents and cultivating relationships between residents.

-Resident Education Programmers (REPs) are responsible for planning educational programs around academic success, wellness and diversity in every residential community.
+Resident Education Programmers (REPs) are responsible for planning educational programs around academic success, wellness and diversity.
+The Residential Programming Board (RPB) provides diverse, inclusive, and social campus-wide events.
+Both promote connections between HFS residents.

 Residential Student Community Association (RCSA), provides an opportunity for you to join a group of leaders in your residential community and help make a difference where you live by engaging students.